LaneLab/Spratt_SPI2_tuning_paper/README.md

 - **mRuby_Stats.csv** - contains information about Ruby features for each cell_id.

 ## Analysis
-1 python script and 5 jupyter notebooks for downstream analysis and plotting are included - found in DIMM_code
+1 python script and 6 jupyter notebooks for downstream analysis and plotting are included - found in DIMM_code

+- **TrackmateXML.py** - contains base pyTrackmate script with modifications to sort cell_ID assignment by Y position in the channel.

-- **pyTrackmate.py** - contains script used to create ds_all - a dictionary of xarray files for each tracked channel of cells.
+- **Lineage_Extraction.ipynb** - notebook used to apply pyTrackmate, extract cell information from XML files, and store lineages in a dictionary of xarray datasets called ds_all.

 - **Processing.ipynb** - working from ds_all to generate summary dataframes used in downstream analysis and plotting, includes code used to produce all summary dataframes in this repository.